hm-soft/Hoymiles-DTU-Simulation/README.md

 My goal was to have one version for Arduinos as well ESP microcontrollers.
 The project is developed in the Arduino IDE, so the main file is the .ino file.

-First, I'm german and my english is very poor.
+And last, I'm german and my english is very poor.
 And the comments in the code is mostly in german.